 Double Chocolate Pumpkin Cookies

 Everyone seems to adore the pumpkin spice flavor during Autumn, but what I really enjoy is pumpkin paired with chocolate.
 It’s a delicious combination!
-These soft pumpkin chocolate chip cookies bring together everything good about those two flavors.
+These soft pumpkin chocolate cookies bring together everything good about those two flavors.
 Paired with a glass of milk, these are heaven.

 If you’ve ever had a cake mix cookie before, you’ll know that they are a very soft and almost fluffy type of cookie that kind of resembles a brownie.
 They are so delicious, but tend to fall apart easier than most cookies.